learn-co-curriculum/cli-project-planning/README.md

 A ‘runner’:

-- Responsible for going out into the world and getting data from the Zozo website when our in-house expert needs to know
+- Responsible for going out into the world and getting data from the Zozo website when our in-house expert needs to know.

 In the Zozo app, these might be called CLI, MenuItem, Scraper.